 - Medicare Advantage Plan (Part C)

 Medicare Advantage plans may change their provider network at any time but must provide CMS with a 90 day notice prior to making this change.
 This could affect an Alpha’s augmentation therapy infusions and other essential coverage.
 For more information, visit:

-For 2019 coverage, open enrollment will run from October 15, 2019, to December 7, 2019.
+For 2023 coverage, please check back here for the dates, which will be posted here once they are released.
 During the annual enrollment period (AEP) you can make changes to various aspects of your coverage.
 You can switch from Original Medicare to Medicare Advantage, or vice versa.